Logiqx/gps-details/docs/articles/9-garmin/README.md

 ![46824-M-FR955-family](img/46824-M-FR955-family.webp)

-Supersedes the 945 which uses a much less capable Sony GNSS chipset.
+The Forerunner 955 supersedes the 945 which used a much less capable Sony GNSS chipset.

-Slightly better battery than 255 and more sports / activities, music included.
+It has slightly better battery life than the 255, provides more sports / activities, and has music features as standard.
 There is also a solar option.

 The Forerunner 955 can be compared against the Forerunner 255 using this [link](https://www.garmin.com/en-GB/compare/?compareProduct=780139&compareProduct=777655).

-Price
+**Price**

 - £439.99 RRP, currently £300 on Google

-Size
+**Size**

 - 46.5 x 46.5 x 14.4 mm
 - 33 mm (1.3″) MIP display, 260 x 260 pixels

-Battery
+**Battery**

 - Smartwatch mode: Up to 15 days/20 days with solar
 - All Systems GNSS mode plus Multi-Band: Up to 20 hours / 22 hours with solar

-Links
+**Links**

 - [Press release](https://www.garmin.com/en-US/newsroom/press-release/wearables-health/harness-the-power-of-the-sun-with-the-forerunner-955-solar-from-garmin/)
 - [Product page](https://www.garmin.com/en-GB/p/777655)